seanbreckenridge/calcurse-load/README.md

 Should be mentioned that deleting a todo in calcurse does nothing, because the corresponding `todotxt` still exists.
 Only reason for me to load my todos into `calcurse` is to remind me what they are, and to possibly add new ones.
 I have [other ways](https://sean.fish/d/todo-prompt?dark) I mark todos as done.

+Other than the extensions provided here, you can also define completely custom behaviour by creating your own extensions, see [extension reference](#calcurse_load-reference)

 ## Setup

 ```bash